Welcome to the magical world of the Easter Bunny!

 - Easter Extras

-In 2017, Easter falls on Sunday 16th of April.
-We will try to get the majority of that year’s Easter printables uploaded by the end of March so that you have plenty of time to print them, without having to run around at the last minute.
+In 2020, Easter falls on Sunday 12th of April.
+We will try to get the majority of that year’s Easter printables uploaded by the Sunday before that so that you have plenty of time to print them, without having to run around at the last minute.

 A Few Words About the Easter Bunny

-Needless to say that much like Father Christmas, the Easter Bunny spends many months preparing for his special day.
-He takes a trip around the world every Easter Eve to deliver Easter eggs to all the girls and boys.
-Sometimes he hides them, just to add to the Easter morning fun.
+Needless to say that much like Father Christmas, the Easter Bunny spends many months preparing for her special day.
+She takes a trip around the world every Easter Eve to deliver Easter eggs to all the girls and boys.
+Sometimes she hides them, just to add to the Easter morning fun.

 Our Easter Bunny letters are our most popular resource and if you haven’t had one before, the best one to go for is probably “My Secret Chocolate Factory“.
 It’s suitable for bunnies who bring chocolate, sweets and/or other gifts such as painted eggs.